NIEM/NIEM.github.io/json/json-ld/processing/index.md

 }
 ```

-The data could be compacted against a context the provides a short local name
+The data could be compacted against a context that provides a short local name
 for the term:

 ```json